jitsi/jitsi-meet/react-native-sdk/README.md

 ## Using JWT tokens
-- If you are planning to use tokens or another domain you can do that by updating the following props, as shown below.
+- If you are planning to use tokens or another domain, you can do that by updating the following props, as shown below.
 - For example:
 ```javascript
   <JitsiMeeting